fxstein/GoProX/README.md

 ```
 This example combines the most commonly used features for any import of media files directly
 from the camera's sd card.
-`--archive` created a full tarball of the content
+`--archive` creates a full tarball of the content
 `--import` imports all media files into the `library`
-`--clean` removed all media files from the sd card upon successful completion of the `--archive` and `--import` tasks
+`--clean` removes all media files from the sd card upon successful completion of the `--archive` and `--import` tasks
 `--time` timestamps all `goprox` output
 `--fimware` checks the sd-card for the current firmware version of the camera and if necessary
 installs the latest firmware onto the card for an automatic upgrade next time the camera is
 booted up.
-For this to function properly sd-card of different cameras should not be mixed.
+For this to function properly sd-cards of different cameras should not be mixed.

 It is recommended to perform as many `import` tasks as you have cameras with new footage.
 Multiple camera sd-card can be imported simultaneously if a multi-card reader is available.